yie1d/pydoll/docs/en/deep-dive/architecture/browser-domain.md

 **Alternative explored:** Auto-close initial tab in `new_tab()`.
 Rejected because it's surprising behavior (implicit side effects).

-### Context-Specific Proxy Auth: Fetch Domain Overhead
+### Proxy Authentication: Two-Level Architecture Tradeoff

-Pydoll's proxy authentication uses Fetch domain to hide credentials:
+Pydoll's proxy authentication uses two different Fetch domain strategies:

+**Browser-Level (Global Proxy):**
 - **Security benefit**: Credentials never logged in CDP traces
-- **Performance cost**: Fetch pauses **all requests** until auth completes
+- **Performance cost**: Fetch pauses **all requests across all tabs** until auth completes
+- **Efficiency**: Single listener for all tabs in default context
 - **Mitigation**: Fetch is disabled after first auth, minimizing overhead

+**Tab-Level (Per-Context Proxy):**
+- **Security benefit**: Credentials never logged in CDP traces
+- **Performance cost**: Fetch pauses **all requests in that tab** until auth completes
+- **Efficiency**: Separate listener per tab (less efficient, but necessary for isolation)
+- **Isolation benefit**: Each context can have different proxy credentials
+- **Mitigation**: Fetch is disabled after first auth per tab

 **Why not use Browser.setProxyAuth?** This CDP command doesn't exist.
 Fetch is the only mechanism for programmatic auth.

+**Why tab-level for contexts?** CDP's Fetch domain cannot be scoped to a specific BrowserContext.
+Since each context can have a different proxy with different credentials, Pydoll must handle auth at the tab level to respect context boundaries.

 ### Port Randomization Strategy